Joe Toplyn

 I have an emotional reaction to the headline—“That’s weird”—which alerts me that the news item might be of general interest and worth exploring as a joke Topic.

 Giant African snails at LAXThe news item also feels promising because it has two handles–“snail” and “Los Angeles”—each of which has several well-known associations.
 That means there’s a great chance I can create a solid Punch Line from the associations.
 “Snail” has associations like “slimy,” “slow,” and “French people eat them.”
-“Los Angeles” has associations like “smog,” “traffic,” and all the individual celebrities.
+“Los Angeles” has associations like “smog,” “traffic,” and all the individual celebrities there.

-To generate a Punch Line I focus first on the well-known “snail” association “slow” and ask myself which slow people are commonly associated with Los Angeles.
-I can’t think of any only-in-LA slowpokes so I expand my list of associations to include workers in general.
+To generate a Punch Line, I focus first on the well-known “snail” association “slow” and ask myself which slow people are commonly associated with Los Angeles.
+I can’t think of any only-in-LA slowpokes, so I expand my list of associations to include workers in general.

 DMV in Los Angeles